All Disciplines

 The Flex Award is designed for scholars who require multiple visits to the host country.
 This option allows grants to be conducted over two or three short segments.
 Applicants must select Flex in the application form, and clearly describe their plans for Flex in their project statement, including a project timeline.
 Flex grantees may be asked to give public talks, mentor students, and otherwise engage with the host-country academic community.

-Areas of interest include but are not limited to the following (non-exhaustive, all disciplines welcomed): Disaster Preparedness, Accessibility, Environment, Crime Reduction, Youth Empowerment, Governance, Transparency and Corruption, Natural Resource Degradation, International Trade, Transparency and Anti-Corruption, Cyber Security, Human Rights, Higher Education, Literacy, Teacher Training, Labor practices, human rights, domestic labor, prevention of child molestation and abuse, policy, and protocol development for mission persons, forest ranger training, diversity, equity, inclusion, accessibility, energy efficiency, ecotourism development, watershed management, climate change, water and marine coast policies, renewable energy, international education policy development, Education: in STEM, at the primary and secondary level, and vocational.
+Areas of interest include but are not limited to the following (non-exhaustive, all disciplines welcomed): Disaster Preparedness, Accessibility, Environment, Crime Reduction, Youth Empowerment, Governance, Transparency and Corruption, Natural Resource Degradation, International Trade, Transparency and Anti-Corruption, Cyber Security, Human Rights, Higher Education, Literacy, Teacher Training, Labor practices, human rights, domestic labor, prevention of child molestation and abuse, policy, and protocol development for mission persons, forest ranger training, diversity, equity, inclusion, accessibility, energy efficiency, ecotourism development, watershed management, water and marine coast policies, renewable energy, international education policy development, Education: in STEM, at the primary and secondary level, and vocational.

 All applicants must meet the Program eligibility requirements (click to review the requirements).